Doubling Argument of the Hessian Estimate for the Special Lagrangian Equation on General Phases with Constraints: Introduction

+The study of Hessian estimates for the special Lagrangian equation is intimately related to that of the interior gradient estimate for the minimal surface system.
+Specifically, the Hessian estimate for the special Lagrangian equation can be viewed as a particular case of the gradient estimate for minimal surface systems, when the minimal surface is represented as a gradient graph.
 Bombieri–De Giorgi–Miranda \cite{Bombieri1969} established an a priori gradient estimate for graphical minimal hypersurfaces, which was later simplified by Trudinger \cite{Trudinger1972}.
 The key ingredients are the Jacobi inequality $\Delta a \geq |\nabla a|^2$ and the Michael-Simon mean value inequality.
 Korevaar \cite{Korevaar1987} subsequently established a pointwise argument for the gradient estimate without using the Michael-Simon mean-value inequality.
 A natural question is whether such an argument can be adapted for higher codimension minimal surfaces.
-An example is that Dimler \cite{Dimler2023} obtained the gradient estimate for classical solutions of minimal surface system assuming the area decreasing condition and that all but one component have small $L^\infty$ norm.
+An example is that Dimler \cite{Dimler2023} obtained the gradient estimate for classical solutions of the minimal surface system assuming the area decreasing condition and that all but one component have small $L^\infty$ norm.

 The doubling method provides an alternative approach to establishing Hessian estimates without using the Michael-Simon mean value inequality and can also be used to derive interior regularity results.
 The first step is to prove an Alexandrov-type theorem.
 Next, the uniform norm of the solution is flattened so that Savin's small perturbation theorem (\cite{Savin2007}, Theorem 1.3) can be applied to obtain Hessian estimates in a small ball.
 Finally, by employing the Jacobi inequality, one can derive the doubling inequality, which allows the Hessian estimate in a larger ball to be controlled by the estimate in the smaller ball.